×

 • Omega-3 fatty acids also appear to have a protective effect against Parkinson’s.
 The anti-inflammatory effect of omega-3 helps to prevent cell degeneration and death.

 • Many persons diagnosed with Parkinson’s were also found to have a deficiency of the enzyme CoQ10.
-This enzyme has been shown to prevent dopamine loss and slow progression of the disease.
-You can either take CoQ10 supplements or eat more organ meats and wild-caught fish.
+This enzyme has been shown to prevent dopamine loss and slow the progression of the disease.
+You can either take CoQ10 supplements or eat more organic meats and wild-caught fish.

 Stress Reduction

 Experts are currently theorizing that prolonged emotional stress might trigger Parkinson’s disease.
-It is known that continuous high levels of adrenalin and cortisol, and the inflammation it causes, damages brain cells.
+It is known that continuous high levels of adrenalin and cortisol, and the inflammation it causes, damage brain cells.

 Take Control of Your Health